SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	    optional:
 	        nPoints: double[1,1] - number of boundary points.
 	                 Actually number of points in resulting
-	                 polytope will be ecual to lowest
+	                 Polyhedron will be ecual to lowest
 	                 number of points of icosaeder, that greater than nPoints.

 	  Output:
 	    regular:
-	        poly: polytope[1,1] - polytop in 3D or 2D.
+	        poly: Polyhedron[1,1] - polytop in 3D or 2D.